-As of June 30, 2020 and 2019, financial assets and liquidity resources available within one year for general expenditure, such as operating expenses, scheduled principal payments on debt, and capital construction not financed with debt, were as follows (in thousands):
+As of June 30, 2021 and 2020, financial assets and liquidity resources available within one year for general expenditure, such as operating expenses, scheduled principal payments on debt, and capital construction not financed with debt, were as follows (in thousands):

-2020 Cash and cash equivalents \$ 56,358 Accounts and pledges receivable, net 36,892 Investments 459,223 Total financial assets 552,473 Add: authorized spending amount without donor restrictions for the next 12 months 11,326 Less: investments in board-designated endowments and long-term working capital (282,735) Less: financial assets with contractual or donor-imposed restrictions (202,957) Less: accounts receivable collectible beyond one year (12,613) Less: investments and other financial assets held for others (8,642) Financial assets available to meet cash needs for general expenditures within one year \$ 56,852
+2021 Cash and cash equivalents Accounts and pledges receivable, net Investments \$ 48,105 38,207 635,343 Total financial assets 721,655 Add authorized spending amount without donor restrictions for the next 12 months Less investments in board-designated endowments and long-term working capital Less financial assets with contractual or donor-imposed restrictions Less accounts receivable collectible beyond one year Less investments and other financial assets held for others 11,883 (375,918) (261,159) (11,977) (9,901) Financial assets available to meet cash needs for general expenditures within one year \$ 74,583

-2019 Cash and cash equivalents \$ 34,206 Accounts and pledges receivable, net 35,425 Investments 478,891 Total financial assets 548,522 Add: authorized spending amount without donor restrictions for the next 12 months 10,379 Less: investments in board-designated endowments and long-term working capital (297,856) Less: financial assets with contractual or donor-imposed restrictions (206,561) Less: accounts receivable collectible beyond one year (13,483) Less: investments and other financial assets held for others (10,459) Financial assets available to meet cash needs for general expenditures within one Φ 20.540 year Ъ 30,542
+2020 Cash and cash equivalents Accounts and pledges receivable, net Investments \$ 56,358 36,892 459,223 Total financial assets 552,473 Add authorized spending amount without donor restrictions for the next 12 months Less investments in board-designated endowments and long-term working capital Less financial assets with contractual or donor-imposed restrictions Less accounts receivable collectible beyond one year Less investments and other financial assets held for others 11,326 (282,735) (202,957) (12,613) (8,642) Financial assets available to meet cash needs for general expenditures within one year \$ 56,852

 As part of the University's liquidity management, financial assets are structured to be available as general expenditures, liabilities, and other obligations come due.
 In addition, cash in excess of daily requirements is invested in short-term, cash-equivalent investments.
-The University's \$20 million line of credit expired in May 2020.
-The University closed on a one-year, \$30 million line of credit in September 2020.
-Additionally, the University has quasi-endowment and working capital investments of \$283 million.
+To help manage unanticipated liquidity needs, the University has a committed line of credit in the amount of \$30 million, which could be drawn upon at any time.
+There are no outstanding draws on the facility.
+Additionally, the University has quasi-endowment and working capital investments of \$376 million.
 Although the University does not intend to spend from these investments other than the amounts authorized as part of its spending policy, amounts from these investments could be made available if necessary with Board of Directors approval.
 However, the quasi-endowment, donor-restricted endowment and working capital all contain investments with lock-up provisions that would reduce the total investments that could be made available within one year (see Note B for disclosure about investments).